 Item Function Reference Mandatory / Optional Requirement WAG-UA-SA-001 Does each profile attribute belong to only one component in the schema?
-7.3 0 WAG-UA-SA-002 AG-UA-SA-002 Is a domain constraint (rdfs:domain) used to describe the attribute- component relationship in the schema? Ο WAG-UA-SA-003 Is each profile attribute defined using a name and value pair syntax?
-7.3 0 WAG-UA-SA-005 Is every attribute description within an RDF description embedded inline to denote the value, or expressed as an RDF resource?
-7.3 0 WAG-UA-SA-006 Are all multi value and composite attributes described as RDF 7.3 0 resources?
-WAG-UA-SA-007 For all cases when lists of values are associated with given attributes, are RDF containers (Bag or sequence) used?
-7.3 0 WAG-UA-SA-008 Is the description of the attribute within the Default tag resolved first?
-Do other descriptions of the attribute override the default description?
-Is the ultimate value of the attribute determined by the resolution rules for that attribute? (see section 7.3 (Locked , Override , Append)) 7.3 0 WAG-UA-SA-010 Does the attribute follow the naming conventions defined in RDF, and the RDF schema?
-7.3 0
+7.3 0 WAG-UA-SA-002 Is a domain constraint (rdfs:domain) used to describe the attribute- component relationship in the schema?
+7.3 0 WAG-UA-SA-003 Is each profile attribute defined using a name and value pair syntax?
+7.3 0 WAG-UA-SA-005 Is every attribute description within an 7.3 0

+RDF description embedded inline to denote the value, or expressed as an RDF resource?
+WAG-UA-SA-006 Are all multi value and composite attributes described as RDF resources?
+7.3 О WAG-UA-SA-007 For all cases when lists of values are associated with given attributes, are RDF containers (Bag or sequence) used?
+7.3 О WAG-UA-SA-008 Is the description of the attribute within the ccpp:defaults property resolved first?
+Do other descriptions of the attribute override the attribute's ccpp:defaults description?
+Is the ultimate value of the attribute determined by the resolution rules for that attribute? (see section 7.3 ( Locked , Override , Append )) 7.3 Ο WAG-UA-SA-010 Does the attribute follow the naming conventions defined in RDF, and the RDF schema?
+7.3 О